swanmac/Metal_Geek/metal-geek/README.md

 This project is a full stack application, meaning we will have a front end (React) visible website and it will use a backend database (Django) to supply data for the front end website.

 We may include the backend on this repository, but we have not decided at this stage of development.

+We are starting with three models, however we may add additional models depending how the project evolves.

+The information for the database is being extracted and recreated from a now defuncted website through the use of an online tool that permits viewing of previous versions of websites.

+### Models

+- Artist
+- Artist Rig
+- Rig Details

 ### Technology Used